Skip to main content

 | |- context_extension.dart

-For more info about our recommended directory structure visit our Guide.
+For more info about our recommended directory structure visit our Guides.

 DarkModeApp

-In able to initialize and read hook providers whole application needs to be wrapped with HookProviderContainerWidget.
-Declared Global States can be accessed GlobalStates can be accessed either through BuildContext and get() function or useProvided<T>() hook.
+To initialize and read hook providers, the whole application needs to be wrapped with HookProviderContainerWidget.
+Declared global states can then be accessed either through BuildContext and the get() function, or the useProvided<T>() hook.

 Learn more about Global States.